 How can I help you?

-Almost all of my recipes can be made with basic store-cupboard ingredients, and those that can be easily sourced from farmers markets and grocery stores.
-Occasionally, you may find ingredients you can’t buy on the high street, in which case, they are easily bought online from retailers such as Amazon, iHerb, BuyWholeFoodsOnline, Real Food Source, etc. I always provide links to make life even easier for you!
+Almost all of my recipes can be made with ingredients which most of us have in the pantry, and those that can be easily sourced from farmers markets and grocery stores.
+Occasionally, you may find ingredients you can't buy on the high street, in which case, they are easily bought online from retailers such as Amazon, iHerb, BuyWholeFoodsOnline, Real Food Source, etc. I always provide links to make life even easier for you!

 Or rather, that there is a world of difference between British Indian food (yum!) and Indian Indian food (super-yum!).
 Keralan food now sits atop my list of favourite cuisines, in the company of Khmer... and Italian, of course.

-In many places I’ve lived, I’ve made friends with local restaurant and café owners, and cooked in their kitchens with them.
+In many places I've lived, I've made friends with local restaurant and café owners, and cooked in their kitchens with them.
 They were utterly brilliant experiences!
-I’m incredibly grateful to have been able to cook in kitchens all over the world, and now I bring that experience to you… along with veganised versions of traditional family favourites!
+I'm incredibly grateful to have been able to cook in kitchens all over the world, and now I bring that experience to you... along with some of my childhood family favourites!

 I love cucina povera - simple, frugal, delicious food... no matter where in the world it comes from.
 As one of my culinary heroes, Carluccio, always said, good food should be MOFMOF - minimum of fuss, maximum of flavour!